amuhirwa/Deep-Q-Learning---Breakout/README.md

 A Deep Q-Network (DQN) implementation for training an agent to play Atari Breakout using Stable-Baselines3.
 This project explores different policy architectures and determines the optimal policy for the Atari Breakout environment.

+## Project Structure

+The project is organized into modular components for better code organization and maintainability:

+- **`environment.py`**: Contains all environment setup logic, including ALE (Arcade Learning Environment) imports, Gymnasium environment creation, and frame stacking configuration.
+The `setup_environment()` function handles the creation and configuration of the Atari Breakout environment.

+- **`train.py`**: Contains the main training script with agent creation functions for both MLP and CNN policies.
+This file imports the environment setup from `environment.py` and defines the DQN agents with their respective hyperparameters.

+- **`requirements.txt`**: Lists all Python dependencies required for the project.

+- **`README.md`**: This file, containing project documentation and usage instructions.

 ## Agent Definition

 The DQN agent is defined using Stable-Baselines3's DQN algorithm, which implements the Deep Q-Learning algorithm with experience replay and target networks.
 The agent is configured with the following hyperparameters: